Is Meta a Buy Now – forecast for META shares in 2026

 About Meta Platforms, Inc.

 Meta Platforms, formerly known as Facebook, was founded in 2004 by Mark Zuckerberg and his Harvard classmates Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes.
 It was initially a social network for Harvard students, but soon expanded to become one of the world’s largest communication platforms.
 Meta’s core operations include developing social networks such as Facebook, Instagram, and WhatsApp, as well as advancing virtual and augmented reality technologies through its Reality Labs division.
-The company focuses significantly on developing the metaverse, as reflected in its 2021 rebranding.
+The company puts a significant focus on developing the metaverse, as reflected in its 2021 rebranding.
 Meta went public on 18 May 2012, and its IPO ranked among the most prominent tech IPOs in history.

 Image of the company name Meta Platforms, Inc.